 By removing the boundary layer tapering, the imbalance between the perturbed tendencies and the surface fluxes (point 3 above) is perhaps exacerbated.
 In the unperturbed model, conservation of water in each column is achieved by the parametrized physical processes.
 When SPPT acts, an imbalance arises since perturbations are applied to the physics tendencies without consistent perturbations being applied to the surface fluxes.
 It seems plausible that this imbalance will be most apparent when SPPT perturbations are applied near the surface.
 Future efforts will be directed at finding a means to address this inconsistency.
+It is expected that humidity conservation should be achievable if a linear scaling of the surface fluxes consistent with the random number used for the upper air perturbation could be implemented and if all tapering of the perturbations could be deactivated.

-6.3 Implementation of new SPP scheme
+6.3.
+Implementation of new SPP scheme